 EDC 090A4 - SEMINAR AND PRACTICUM IN TEACHER DEVELOPMENT I (3 crs.
-9 hrs.)
+10 hrs.)

 Seminar and supervised field work stressing multicultural factors.
 Students apply knowledge of child development in agency settings working with young children, in seminars with peers and in individual conferences with supervisors.

 Not open to students who completed ECE or EDC 09100.
-Prerequisites: EDC 02100 with grade of "C" or better, overall GPA of 2.75 or better, ENG 01200, and passing scores on the COMPASS Math Skills Test.
+Prerequisites: EDC 02100 and HUM 08181 with grade of "C" or better, overall GPA of 2.75 or better, ENG 01200, and passing scores on the COMPASS Math Skills Test.

 Pre or corequisite: PSY 03200 Corequisite: EDC 02200

-EDC 09105 - SUPERVISED INSTRUCTIONAL EXPERI-ENCE IN EDUCATION I (3 crs.
+EDC 09105 - SUPERVISED INSTRUCTIONAL EXPERIENCE IN EDUCATION I (3 crs.
 6 hrs.)

-Students are assigned to work with children in a specific education center such as a Day Care Center, Nursery School, Kindergarten, School for Exceptional Children or Residential Institution.
+Students are assigned to work with children in a specific education center such as a Day Care Center, Nursery School, Kindergarten, or School for Exceptional Children.
 Students concentrate on objective observations of child behavior in order to help develop skills in understanding children and their learning needs.
 For ECE Majors only.

-Prerequisites: EDC 02100 and EDC 03000 both with a grade of "C" or better and passing scores on CUNY/ACT in Reading and Writing
+Prerequisites: EDC 02100, EDC 03000 and HUM 00200 all with a grade of "C" or better and passing scores on

+CUNY/ACT in Reading and Writing

-Corequisite: EDC 02200 Pre or corequisite: PSY 03200
+Corequisite: EDC 02200

-EDC 09307 - SUPERVISED INSTRUCTIONAL EXPERI-ENCE IN EDUCATION II (3 crs.
+EDC 09307 - SUPERVISED INSTRUCTIONAL EXPERIENCE IN EDUCATION II (3 crs.
 6 hrs.)